-Implementation of the projects should begin by securing funding, plans, and contractors for the short-term plans as discussed in Chapter 6.
-A vital portion of setting some of the fairgrounds plans and projects in motion is the acquisition of the National Guard Armory property just south of the fairgrounds.
-This acquisition has been in discussion for years and some of the projects in the visioning plan must wait until this asset is secured as part of the fairgrounds.
+Implementation of the projects should begin by securing funding, plans, and contractors for the short-term plans as discussed in Ch.
+6 of the visioning plan.
+A vital portion of setting fairgrounds plans and projects in motion is the acquisition of the National Guard Armory property just south of the fairgrounds.
+This acquisition has been in discussion for years and many of the projects in the visioning plan must wait until this asset is secured as part of the fairgrounds.